quanted/INTERPRET-NTA/README.md

 ![Static 1x1 plot](./resources/static_1x1.png)

+It should be noted that each section below ends with an associate GIF.
+There is ~25MB of data, so it could take some time for everything to display depending on network speed.

 ### On-hovers

 Hovering over a node on one of the plots will populate a tooltip with relevant information about that point.